ProgrammerNammer/DSC-react/README.md

 ## Features To-Be-Implemented
 * Colored Word Carousel
+* About Organization
   * Technology Stacks Used
   * Members
   * Member Annotations
   * Projects done & Events hosted
-* Plug Social Media Links
+* Website Responsive

 ## Bugs
 If a bug is encountered, please do not hesitate to [open a new issue here](https://github.com/ProgrammerNammer/DSC-react/issues/new).
 Include what the circumstances were and any other information needed in replicating your issue.
 Remember, a well-documented Bug Report is as good as a solved one!